xmartlabs/blog/_posts/2022-02-24-intro-to-recommendations-engine.md

 The model's input data might be a mix of domain-based data and deep learning, but typically the model by itself does everything or at least is capable of doing so.

 It's essential to have a recurrent cycle of testing and evaluating with real users, retraining, and deploying the model.
-Typically, MLOps automatize these tasks and ensure the model keeps updated with recent data and enhances its results.
+Typically, you will apply DevOps best practices to your ML workflow, which is known as MLOps.
+This means automating these tasks and ensuring the model stays up-to-date with the latest data and its performance does not degrade over time.

 Unfortunately, the benefit of flexibility comes with a downside; it's more complex to design, train and deploy.